Skip to Content

 Selection of types, shapes, and features

-With a plethora of styles to choose from it’s hard to know where to start in the process and with variances in amplification, price, style, and size – it’s no wonder.
-But the main hurdle is to decide whether you want over-the-ear or In the Ear hearing aids.
+With a plethora of styles to choose from, it’s hard to know where to start in the process and with variances in amplification, price, style, and size, it’s no wonder.
+However, the main hurdle is deciding whether you want over-the-ear or in-the-ear hearing aids.

 This is ultimately determined by your hearing loss, ear shape, the severity of the loss, the connectivity you require, and lifestyle.

-• In-the-ear (ITE): Also known as a Full Shell and designed as a single unit that fills the outer ear.
+• In-the-Ear (ITE): Also known as a Full Shell, it is designed as a single unit that fills the outer ear.

 ITE vs BTE Hearing Aids